acallegaro-alt/acallegaro-alt.github.io/about.md

 Andrea Callegaro

 ## Some details about the Magazine
 - Format: Invitation-only, non–peer review essays.
-One invited paper published online every 2–3 months on the magazine website.
+One invited paper published online quartely on the magazine website.
 - First proposed paper: A piece on Bruno de Finetti and how his philosophical engagement helped shape subjective probability which revolutionize statistical thought.